wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

       :linenos:
       :lineno-start: 80

 2. (Java only) Next, we want to disable the Ramsete controller to make it easier to isolate our problematic behavior.
 This is a bit more involved, because we can't just set the gains (b and zeta) to 0.
-Pass the following into your ``RamseteCommand``:
+Pass the following into your ``RamseteCommand``.

+.. note:: Teams using ``RamseteController`` directly can just pass ``0, 0``s into the constructor.

 .. tabs::